 Recently, I met with a CXO of a very cool SaaS company doing about $6m in ARR and expanding nicely — but with some real growing pains.
 This CXO asked me if I could help him find a few good advisors to help them on the revenue side.
 I said I knew a few that would be a good fit.
-I took some notes on my Android phone to make the connections.
+I took some notes on my Moto X to make the connections.
 Two really great people that could really help as seasoned advisors.

 And then the CXO added: “But I don’t have any equity budget to pay them.”

 To go big, especially in SaaS, you absolutely need a mentor if you can get one, and/or at least a couple of great advisors, to excel.
 Maybe you know it all in SaaS.
 But most of us don’t.
 Do you really understand building and growing a SaaS sales team?
 How demand gen marketing really works?
 What enterprise grade tech ops really means?
 How to drive customer success?
 Very few of us know it all.
 Even fewer truly have experience in bringing it all together, and then scaling it to success.

 The good news is you will find great mentors and advisors if you work at it.
 They key especially if you are in Silicon Valley is just to meet as many talented and senior people as you can, ideally through a qualified introduction.

 If you are doing something interesting, and you hustle and try to meet as many great people as you can … you probably will eventually connect with someone that could be a good mentor or mini-mentor.

 Don’t suck up to them too much.
 A little, yes.
 That always works.

 But what they’ll really be interested in is what you are doing.
 Why it’s interesting, big … and relevant to what they are interested in.